extesy/hoverzoom/CONTRIBUTING.md

 4. **Work on Your Contribution** 🛠️

    Make your awesome contributions to HoverZoom on your branch.
 Write code, fix bugs, add features, or improve documentation.
-Don't forget to add tests if applicable!

 5. **Commit Your Changes** ✅